apache/beam/website/www/site/content/en/documentation/programming-guide.md

 The default watermark estimator does not produce a watermark estimate.
 Therefore, the output watermark is solely computed by the minimum of upstream watermarks.

-A SDF can advance the output watermark by specifying a lower bound for all future output that this element and restriction pair will produce.
+An SDF can advance the output watermark by specifying a lower bound for all future output that this element and restriction pair will produce.
 The runner computes the minimum output watermark by taking the minimum over all upstream watermarks and the minimum reported by each element and restriction pair.
 The reported watermark must monotonically increase for each element and restriction